R1c4rdCo5t4/CPU-RAM-Disk-Monitor/README.md

-# CPU-RAM-Usage-Monitor
+# CPU-RAM-Disk-Usage-Monitor
-Simple CPU &amp; RAM Usage monitoring tool for the command line in Python
+Simple CPU, RAM &amp; Disk Usage monitoring tool for the command line in Python, using python's data class feature.